drcsh/python_vmware_wrapper/README.md

 ## Design

-The idea is for all external code to use the VSphere class and as far as possible not have to concern themselves with what's under the hood.
+The idea is for the rest of the system it lives in to use the VSphere class and not have to worry at all about the underlying API or pyvmomi.
+The rest of the system should just deal with names of things and the occasional UUID.
+However, VSphere does hand the managed object over when you look it up, and of course you can fish the object out of the cached object list.

-To keep that class manageable in terms of line count and complexity, it farms out the operations to the various functions in support_functions.
+To keep the VSphere class manageable in terms of line count and complexity, it farms out the operations to the various functions in support_functions.
 It injects itself into those functions so that cached objects, all other operations as well as the logger are available to that function.